-See pp. 86-88 of this Catalog for Arts and Sciences Core Requirements.
-Note that all students majoring in Interior Design must take ARTS 200 (History of Art I) to fulfill the Core requirement in Humanities/Fine Arts.
-Total Arts and Sciences Core Requirements GENERAL ELECTIVES Total Bachelor of Fine Arts (B.F.A.)
+ARTS AND SCIENCES SCORE See pp. 108-111 of this Catalog for Arts and Sciences Core Requires ments.
+Note that all students majoring in Interior Design must take ARTS 5 200 (History of Art I) to fulfill the Core requirement in Humanities/Fine e Arts.
+Total Arts and Sciences Core Requirements 36 GENERAL ELECTIVE S 3 Total Bachelor of Fine Arts (B.F.A.)
 Degree Requirements 124